tsdamas/dictionary-react-app/README.md

 ## Description

-Welcome to Onboard fellow Developer, this is where you find dictionary application built in React and using [API] (https://dictionaryapi.dev/).
+Welcome to Dictionary App fellow Developer, this is where you find dictionary application built in React and using [API] (https://dictionaryapi.dev/).
 Here you can search words and get their meaning, phonetics and synonyms.
 It is my second react app, I faced some challenges organizing the style structure of the UI and that is my next improvement.

 ## Contribution Guidelines